rust-lang/reference/src/conventions.md

 ## Warnings

-Warnings that show unsound behavior in the language or possibly confusing interactions of language features are in a special warning box.
+Warnings that show unsound behavior in the language or possibly confusing interactions of language features are in special warning boxes.

 > [!WARNING]
 > This is an example warning.